Peter Buck (restaurateur): Personal life

 Buck married Haydee Piñero in 1955, whose father Jesús T. Piñero was the first native governor of Puerto Rico.
 They had three children together: Christopher, Kenneth and Cynthia (Kenneth and Cynthia predeceased him).
 The marriage ended in divorce.
 He later married Carmen Lúcia Passagem.
 They had a son together, William.
 They were married over 20 years when she died in 2003.

 Buck had a lifelong interest in aviation.
 For many years he owned and piloted a glider and remained an active member and supporter of the Soaring Society of America and the Valley Soaring Club.

 Buck was a long-time resident of Danbury, Connecticut.
-He died in Danbury on November 18, 2021, a month before his 91st birthday.
+He died in Danbury on November 18, 2021, at age 90.